2022 French legislative election: Dates

 According to the provisions of the Electoral Code, the election must be held within the sixty days which precede the expiry of the powers of the outgoing National Assembly, attached to the third Tuesday of June, five years after its election, except in the event of dissolution of the National Assembly.
 The end of the mandate of the Assembly elected in 2017 is set for 21 June 2022.
 The dates for the legislative elections in mainland France were set for 12 and 19 June.
 Declarations of candidacy must be submitted no later than 20 May for the first round and 14 June for the second round.
 French nationals who live abroad were able to vote in the days preceding the ballot.

-Major parties and alliances contesting
+Major parties and alliances

 Below are the major parties and alliances contesting the elections, listed by their combined results in the previous elections.
-According to Le Journal du dimanche, the elections are mainly contested between three blocs: a left-wing bloc (NUPES), a presidential bloc on the center-right (Ensemble), and a far-right bloc.
+According to Le Journal du dimanche, the elections are mainly contested between three blocs: a left-wing bloc (NUPES), a presidential bloc on the centre-right (Ensemble), and a far-right bloc.